conda/conda/docs/source/user-guide/tasks/build-packages/install-conda-build.rst

 Keep your versions of conda and conda build up to date to take advantage of bug fixes and new features.

-To update conda and conda build, run:
+To update conda and conda build, in your Terminal window or an Anaconda Prompt, run:

 .. code-block:: bash